Now, before you jump to any hasty

 where they belong.

-she is finished, her cabin is sunny and bright;
+her cabin is sunny and bright;

 a right cheerful place to visit.